base-org/node/README.md

 You can fetch the latest snapshots via the URLs provided in the [Base docs](https://docs.base.org/guides/run-a-base-node/#snapshots).

+The tar'd directory structure (for mainnet) looks like: `snapshots/mainnet/download/geth` and the snapshots directory (as opposed to the child geth directory) is meant to exist in the root of the geth data directory.
+The geth data directory is set by the `GETH_HOST_DATA_DIR` env var, which can be set in the .env file.

+So, cd into your geth data dir, download the snapshot, and untar it right there.

 ### Syncing

 Sync speed depends on your L1 node, as the majority of the chain is derived from data submitted to the L1.
 You can check your syncing status using the `optimism_syncStatus` RPC on the `op-node` container.
 Example: